-The Atlanta real estate market was red-hot last year, with median sales prices up by nearly 16% year-over-year.
-Job growth, a growing population, and housing affordability should make Atlanta an attractive market for investing in rental property in 2021, especially when 50% of the households in the metro area rent rather than own.
+The Atlanta real estate market remains on a roll, with median home sales prices up 20.3% (April 2021 vs April 2022).
+Job growth, a growing population, and housing affordability should make Atlanta an attractive market for investing in rental property throughout 2022, especially when 50% of the households in the metro area rent rather than own.

 When it comes to thriving metropolitan areas with relatively reasonable home prices, Atlanta is a serious contender.
 Boasting a strong economy, tree-lined neighborhoods, vibrant culture and urban walkability, Georgia’s state capital is a place where newcomers put down stakes and locals never leave.

 When looking at Atlanta through a real estate lens, the numbers come up big.
-It’s a city with an incredible amount of upside and an ideal real estate market for investors looking for a winning combination of cash flow and appreciation.
+It’s a city with an incredible amount of upside and an attractive real estate market for investors looking for a winning combination of cash flow and appreciation.

 Key Population Stats:

-- Atlanta is the capital of Georgia, and home to nearly 500,000 in the city and more than 6 million residents in the metropolitan area.
+- Atlanta is the capital of Georgia, and home to nearly 500,000 in the city and about 6.1 million residents in the metropolitan area.

-- Atlanta is the most populous city in Georgia and the 9th-largest metropolitan area in the country.
+- Atlanta is the most populous city in Georgia and the 8th-largest metropolitan area in the country.

 - DeKalb, Gwinnett, Fulton, and Cobb are among the most populated counties in Metropolitan Atlanta.